-Saint Elisabeth Chapel is beautifully located
+Saint Elisabeth Chapel is Beautifully Situated

-Beautiful frescoes by Giovanni Cavanesio discovered in 1924
+Beautiful Frescoes by Giovanni Cavanesio Discovered in 1924

-Trompe l’oeil behind the altar
+Trompe L’oeil behind the Altar

-Bell tower a la Penitents Blancs
+Bell Tower à La Penitents Blancs

-The chapel also has a small bell tower decorated with polychrome tiles, most likely inspired by the Chapel of Penitents Blancs in Vence.
+The chapel also has a small bell tower decorated with polychrome tiles, most likely inspired by the chapel of Penitents Blancs in Vence.

 The bell tower was added to the chapel later in the 19th century.